devnumber9-coder/SOC-Portfolio/docs/Password-Spray-Lab.md

 ## Conclusion

 This lab demonstrated how to collect Windows authentication logs, simulate password spray activity, and detect patterns using Splunk SIEM.
-The focus was on detection, correlation, and alerting from a SOC analyst perspective.
+The focus was on detection, correlation, and alerting from a analyst perspective.
 While alerting thresholds may vary in production environments, the detection logic provides meaningful visibility into authentication anomalies that could indicate password spraying or related suspicious behavior.

 ---